top of page

 RC Logo Navy.jpg

 The Refugee Council was commonly mistaken as a government organisation because of its name.
-But the name carried too much weight and recognition to be changed.
-So our challenge was to make Britain know that the Refugee Council is actually a charity.
-It started with a change in strapline accompanying its legacy name: the Nation's Refugee Charity.
+Our challenge was to make Britain know that they're actually a charity.
+Starting with a new strapline and a completely revamped logo!

 Featured in